dblock/code.dblock.org/_posts/2011/2011-07-23-modularizing-a-ror-grape-api.markdown

 comments: true
 dblog_post_id: 236
 ---
 A lot of people ask me whether we use Rails controllers for our API.
-We don’t, we use [Grape](https://github.com/ruby-grape/grape).
+We don't, we use [Grape](https://github.com/ruby-grape/grape).
 Grape is a Rack-based system and a DSL that provides a cleaner separation, some API-specific  functionality and generally a better syntax.
 Now that we have [dealt with exceptions](/grape-trapping-all-exceptions-within-the-api) and [authentication](/grape-api-authentication-w-devise) we realized that the amount of functionality exposed in the API has grown exponentially in one single Ruby file.
 Let's refactor it into modules.

-Here’s our current code from API v1.
+Here's our current code from API v1.

 {% highlight ruby %}
 class Api_v1 < Grape::API